sagefy/sagefy/gh-pages/reference.md

 - [How a Radical New Teaching Method Could Unleash a Generation of Geniuses](http://www.wired.com/business/2013/10/free-thinkers/all/&src=longreads)
 - [Why Do Americans Stink at Math?](http://www.nytimes.com/2014/07/27/magazine/why-do-americans-stink-at-math.html)
 - [Why Flunking Exams Is Actually a Good Thing](http://www.nytimes.com/2014/09/07/magazine/why-flunking-exams-is-actually-a-good-thing.html)
+- [How I Rewired My Brain to Become Fluent in Math](http://nautil.us/issue/17/big-bangs/how-i-rewired-my-brain-to-become-fluent-in-math-rd) - An argument in favor of elaborate rehearsal, "go deep"

 Gamification
 ------------